 Individual employers will set the selection criteria for their Apprenticeships.
-Most candidates will have A levels (or equivalent) or existing relevant Level 3 qualifications, and English, Maths and ICT at Level 2.
-Other relevant or prior experience may also be considered as an alternative.
+Most candidates will have A levels or equivalent Level 3 qualifications, and English, Maths and ICT at Level 2.
+Other relevant or prior experience may also be considered.

 GCSE and equivalents

 - Minimum number of A Levels required:

 Recognition of Prior Learning (RPL) Applications for RPL will not be accepted on this programme.International requirements

 Please Note: All international qualifications are subject to a qualification equivalency check via NARIC.

 The aim of the CMDA is to prepare you for management roles and to develop those already in such roles to help them be more effective in the workplace.